SimBioSysLab/STIM/README.md

 # Usage
 The first half of the pipeline, `screening.Rmd` is R pseudocode for the bioinformatics tools that are run on the raw 16S sequences.
 It generates the 24-SNP that are included in the `data/` folder.

 The second half of the pipeline is a series of self-contained Python scripts in the directory.

-To run, first create a virtual Python3 environment.
-Then run: `pip install -r requirements.txt` Next, each file is run by itself.
+* To run, first create a virtual Python3 environment (optional).
+* Then run: `pip install -r requirements.txt`
+* Next, each file is run by itself.
-For example, `python3 stim-longitudinal.py` will generate a box-plot for the MOI evolution in western Kenya in the `figures/` folder.
+* For example, `python3 stim-longitudinal.py` will generate a box-plot for the MOI evolution in western Kenya in the `figures/` folder.

+# Contact
+Please contact corresponding author Ymir Vigfusson (ymir.vigfusson@emory.edu) with any questions about the software.